PAD is a Challenge —

 Speed of Treatment

-Fewer pulses at slower frequency (1–2 Hz)
+Few pulses at slower frequency (1-2 Hz) result in longer procedures

 More pulses at faster frequency (4 Hz)